Allen11204/MediGuard/README.md

 1. **The model is too small** — `llama3.2` (3B) has weak instruction-following, which limits how much prompt engineering and agent harness design can compensate.
 A larger model would likely respond better to the same prompts.
 2. **Larger models may need better prompts** — switching to a more capable model is not a silver bullet; the system prompt and tool-calling format would need to be revisited and tuned accordingly.
+3. **LLM backend is swappable** — the unified client speaks the OpenAI-compatible API, so any model (local or cloud) can be dropped in by changing three environment variables.

 ---